torand/openapi2java/README.md

 ### Inheritance

-Inheritance is not supported, per se, by OpenAPI schemas (which relies on the [JSON Schema](https://json-schema.org/) standard).
+Inheritance is not supported, per se, by OpenAPI schemas (that rely on the [JSON Schema](https://json-schema.org/) standard).
 However, inheritance can be "simulated" with composition by referencing a base schema in an "allOf" clause:

 ```json
 {